-The IOSS allows for a quick release of imported goods (‘green channel’ fast customs clearance for consignments not exceeding EUR 150) and also for a release of goods destined for customers located in other EU MSs than that of the entry of the goods in the EU.
+The IOSS allows for a quick release of imported goods (‘green channel’ fast customs clearance for consignments not exceeding EUR 150) and also for a release of goods destined for customers located in other EU Member States than that of the entry of the goods in the EU.

-If IOSS is not used then transit procedure and a release in the MS of the final destination is required if the goods enter the EU in a MS other than that of the final destination of the goods.
+If IOSS is not used then the transit procedure and a release in the EU Member State (MS) of the final destination is required if the goods enter the EU in a MS other than that of the final destination of the goods.

-Non-EU businesses can only register directly if they are established in a country that the EU has a VAT mutual assistance agreement in place with (at the moment, only Norway) and the goods are supplied from that country to the EU.
-In all other cases, a non-EU business must register for the IOSS indirectly through appointment of an intermediary.
+Non-EU businesses can only register directly if they are established in a country that the EU has a VAT mutual assistance agreement in place with and the goods are supplied from that country to the EU.
+In all other cases, a non-EU business must register for the IOSS indirectly through appointment of an intermediary/fiscal respresentative.

 Any occasional input VAT cannot be deducted via IOSS return and should be claimed through the (EU online) VAT refund system for non-established taxpayers.